InnoDayHackathonMasta/nfccoffee_arduino/README.md

 - MFRC522: The lib to read to NFC Tags.
 Can be installed using Library Manager
 - Task: nonpreemptive task sheduling.
 Can be installed using Library Manager
-- wifimanager: AutoConfig lib for WLAN
+- wifimanager: AutoConfig lib for WLAN (See: https://github.com/tzapu/WiFiManager)